 - Add the salt and bouillon cubes and stir until dissolved.
 Add the buttermilk and heavy cream and heat through.

-- Serve hot in individual bowls sprinkled with gorgonzola and a sprig of fresh basil.
+- Serve hot in individual bowls sprinkled with gorgonzola and sprinkle with chopped fresh basil.
+Serve with some crusty bread and a leafy green salad.